top of page

 04

-Continuing its commitment to inclusivity, the KASEAS strives to elevate the inclusiveness of Southeast Asian studies by fostering open collaboration with domestic research institutes, academic societies, civil organizations, immigrant groups, government entities, and economic circles.
+Continuing its commitment to inclusivity, the KASEAS seeks to enhance the inclusiveness of Southeast Asian studies by fostering open collaboration with domestic research institutes, academic societies, civil organizations, immigrant groups, government agencies, and economic sectors.

 국내 연구기관 협력